 As the third-most populated country in the world at over 331 million, it's no surprise the United States sees populations of close to 1 million people in its most dense capital cities.
 Census counts in 2020 reveal Pheonix as the largest capital city in the States at more than 1.7 million, followed by Austin, Columbus, Indianapolis, and Denver to round out the top five most populated state capital in the U.S.

 The Most Populated State Capitals

-The 10 Most Populated State Capitals
+Most Populated US State Capitals